 § 180.155 How do I know if a person is excluded?

-Check the Governmentwide System for Award Management Exclusions (SAM Exclusions) to determine whether a person is excluded.
-The General Services Administration (GSA) maintains the SAM Exclusions and makes it available, as detailed in Subpart E of this part.
-When a Federal agency takes an action to exclude a person under the nonprocurement or procurement debarment and suspension system, the agency enters the information about the excluded person into the SAM Exclusions.
+Check the System for Award Management (SAM.gov) Exclusions to determine whether a person is excluded.
+The General Services Administration (GSA) maintains SAM.gov Exclusions and makes it available, as detailed in subpart E. When a Federal agency takes action to exclude a person under the nonprocurement or procurement debarment and suspension system, the agency enters the information about the excluded person into SAM.gov Exclusions.

 Subpart B—Covered Transactions